 If you get Botox treatments, then you should wait for two weeks at least before you go for a semi-permanent eyebrow treatment.
 This is because the Botox will need to settle before the process can be started.

-Whether you’ve recently had a semi-permanent eyebrow procedure or have one booked, taking these steps before and after your procedure will help you get great results that last as long as possible.
+Whether you’ve recently had a semi-permanent eyebrow procedure or have one booked, taking these steps before and after your procedure will make your semi permanent eyebrows last longer and will help you get great results that last as long as possible.